Call 02 9635 0889 Email info@mytpdclaims.com.au Office 28.01, 31 Market Street Sydney NSW 2000

 Cost is a legitimate concern, and many people worry that obtaining legal support means committing to a full dispute process immediately.
 In practice, some claimants start with a scoped review: policy check, evidence gap analysis, and a submission plan.
 That limited early intervention can still provide substantial value by preventing avoidable missteps.

 The key is transparency about scope: what is being done now, what can wait, and what outcomes are realistic.
-No responsible adviser should promise guaranteed results.
+No responsible adviser should promise a result.
 TPD outcomes depend on policy terms, evidence quality, factual consistency, and assessment pathways.

 Decision framework: when to escalate from self-managed to lawyer-assisted